kewalaka/terraform-github-avm-res-githubrepository/modules/ruleset/README.md

 - **Target flexibility**: Rulesets can target branches, tags, or push events
 - **Pattern matching**: More powerful include/exclude patterns
 - **Bypass actors**: More granular control with bypass modes
-- **Rule composition**: More comprehensive rule set including workflows and patterns
+- **Rule composition**: More comprehensive rule set with status checks, code ownership, and commit policies
 - **Enforcement modes**: Support for evaluate mode to test rules before enforcement

 When migrating from branch protection to rulesets: